haberdashPI/Weber.jl/README.md

 This experiment records responses to a simple frequency discrimination experiment.
-After 500ms from the start of each trial, a low or high tone is played that lasts 1 second.
+After 500ms from the start of each trial, a low or high tone is played that lasts 500ms.
 At some point after the start of the tone the listener needs to hit 'q' if they hear the low tone and 'p' if they hear the high tone.
 There's no feedback, ever.